MaximeLefranc/troc-services-back/README.md

-# projet-1-serv-o-back
+# Project Troc'Services Back

-Chaque groupe pourra cloner le repo back et lancer le serveur de dev pour avoir accés aux API

-Commande pour démarrer le serveur de dev `php -S 0.0.0.0:8080 -t public`
+Command to start the development server `php -S 0.0.0.0:8080 -t public`

-## 1. Installation du projet:
+## 1. Installing the project:

 ### a.
-Installation des dépendances:
+Installing the dependencies:

 `composer create-project symfony/skeleton trocservice`

 `mv trocservice/* trocservice/.* .`

-`composer require symfony/webapp-pack:*` (installe toutes les dépendances de symfony)
+`composer require symfony/webapp-pack:*` (install all symfony dependencies)

 ### b.
-Création de la base de donnée:
+Creation of the database:

-Dans adminer on a créé la base de donnée "trocservice" avec l'utilisateur "trocservice / trocservice"
+In adminer or php my admin we created the database "trocservice" with the user "trocservice / trocservice"

-On créé la connexion a la bdd en modifiant le fichier .env et .env.local:
+We create the connection to the database by modifying the .env and .env.local files:

 `DATABASE_URL="mysql://trocservice:trocservice@127.0.0.1:3306/trocservice?serverVersion=mariadb-10.3.25"`

-Pour installer votre base de données en local, vous devez modifier votre fichier ".env.local" avec les infos suivantes en remplaçant les infos :
+To install your database locally, you must modify your ".env.local" file with the following info by replacing the info:

 `DATABASE_URL="mysql://nomutilisateur:motdepasse@127.0.0.1:3306/nomdelabdd?serverVersion=mariadb-10.3.25"`

-Ensuite, dans le terminal, vous devez faire un `bin/console d:d:c` (doctrine:database:create)
+Then in the terminal you need to do  `bin/console d:d:c` (doctrine:database:create)

-On installe les entités via Symfony:
+We install the entities via Symfony:

-toutes les tables + relations du MLD -> cf. MLD cahier des charges!
+all the tables + relations

-On créé les entités via Doctrine avec ` bin\console make:entity`
+We create the entities via Doctrine with ` bin\console make:entity`

-On ajoute les propriétés de chaque entité et on migre les données afin qu'elles apparaissent dans la base de donnée
+We add the properties of each entity and we migrate the data so that they appear in the database

 Migration: